wsanders/M5PaperS3-Stuff/README.md

 At least in the Arduino IDE, gcc header files seem to need to end in .h.

-At this point in time, using M5Unified for PaperS3 is a work in progress.
+Features from M5United
+- M5.Imu.sleep call hopefully saves some power - hard to tell if it's working.
+- Draw local time in PST8PDT timezone at bottom of screen.
+RTC must be previously set to UTC.
+- Use M5.Power.timerSleep to sleep device and then wake it up every hour to update the date.

-After the program starts, a dot in the lower right of the screen will blink to let you know the device is powered on.
+If the timerSLeep call is removed or fails, a dot in the lower right of the screen will blink to let you know the device is still powered on.
 While the dot is TFT_WHITE, double click the power button to power it off.